Igor Skuz: Karting

 Skuz started his career in 1984 in karting and was competing there for more than twenty years.
 He was competing in Soviet and foreign championships with a good results.
-In 1990 he was nominated as a Master of Sport Candidate, he got his first championship title in 1994.
-In 2000 he won the Intercontinental class championship and got a title of the Master of Sport of Ukraine.
+In 1990, he was nominated as a Master of Sport Candidate, he got his first championship title in 1994.
+In 2000, he won the Intercontinental class championship and got a title of the Master of Sport of Ukraine.
 He was racing alongside his older brother Oleg in their own team, called MasterKart.
-Igor won more than 200 karting races.
+Skuz won more than 200 karting races.

 Ukrainian Circuit Racing Championship

-In 2007 he planned switching to Ukrainian Circuit Racing Championship, where his older brother was already racing, but before that he entered the 2007 Dubai 24 Hour, driving an A1-class Ford Fiesta for Team Rhino's Leipert.
+In 2007, Skuz planned switching to Ukrainian Circuit Racing Championship, where his older brother was already racing, but before that he entered the 2007 Dubai 24 Hour, driving an A1-class Ford Fiesta for Team Rhino's Leipert.
 His first ever touring car driving experience had resulted in second place in his class.
 In the Ukrainian championship he debuted in a U1600 class driving a Fiesta as well, now for the MasterKart team.

-For the first two years the team was struggling in the series, that was completely new for them, despite the good qualifying times of Igor, in the races he was experiencing technical failures.
-In 2008 he drove in both S2000 and Touring Lite classes and achieved his first win.
+For the first two years, the team was struggling in the series, that was completely new for them, despite the good qualifying times of Skuz, in the races he was experiencing technical failures.
+In 2008, he drove in both S2000 and Touring Lite classes and achieved his first win.
 His first chance of winning the championship was in 2009, when he was fighting with Russian racer Aleksey Basov, who was already a champion in his country.
 He got one win, but in the next round he was involved in a big crash, so his car needed a body change.
 He failed his last chances, when his car got a technical failure in the next round, and when later the main venue for the championship, Autodrome Chaika, cancelled the final round of the season.
-In the final standings he was third.
+He finished third n the final standings.

-In the next years Skuz finally started getting a stable performances, winning in his class in 2010.
-In 2011 he got his second championship title.
-That year he also appeared at the Russian Touring Car Championship rainy race at Moscow as a guest driver, driving his MasterKart Ford.
+In the next years, Skuz finally started getting a stable performances, winning in his class in 2010.
+In 2011, he got his second championship title.
+That year, he also appeared at the Russian Touring Car Championship rainy race at Moscow as a guest driver, driving his MasterKart Ford.
 He failed to get a good result, crashing in the first race and getting a penalty for ignoring yellow flag in the second one.

-In 2012 he became a Champion of Ukraine for the third time.
+In 2012, Skuz became a Champion of Ukraine for the third time.
 In 2013 Skuz finished the season fourth and left the championship to focus on international racing.